PUTENCHIK/python_rational/README.md

 ## Description

-Class of Rational in Python 3.12
+Class of Rational in Python 3.1

+New line